 Cost: $2.00 per student, or Koha by arrangement.

-Contact the Education Coordinator if you would like to have a customised programme.
+Contact the Curator if you would like to discuss.

 The Papakura Museum has boxed handling collections available for retirement villages and schools to borrow.
 Use them in your classroom, or we can bring them to you as part of a visit.
 Each handling collection includes a range of artefacts centred around a topic or theme.